evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Exterior

-You can choose between 1 different paint colors when ordering this model.
+The Cadillac ESCALADE IQ, with dimensions of 5697 mm in length, 2167 mm in width, and 1934 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs You can choose between 1 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Powered doors are a standard function for the side doors.